seznam/IMA.js-plugins/packages/plugin-less-constants/README.md

 the `dev` and `build` tasks **before** the `less` task.
 This is usually done by editing the `tasks` object in the `gulpConfig.js` file.

+Result of running the `less:constants` task can be seen in `app/assets/less/settings.less`.
+This file contains all variables you've defined in your `app/config/layout.js` and it'll be imported later in the `less` task.

 ## Usage note

 Please note that it is currently not possible to rename the imported unit and